JonathanKehoe/Detection-Lab/README.md

 6. Create a report for escalation and suggestions for further mitigation

-** Some portions of this project are from MYDIFR
+** Some portions of this project are from MYDIFR project lessons